NOBLES5E/cproxy/README.md

 You will be able to see log in `dmesg`.
 Note that this requires a recent enough kernel and iptables.

-## How does it work?
+## The Secret Sauce

-`cproxy` creates a unique `cgroup` for the proxied program, and redirect its traffic with packet rules.
+`cproxy` simply creates a unique `cgroup` for the proxied program, and redirect its traffic with packet rules.

 ## Limitations